mplemberg/logwire/README.md

 Requires at least Java 8

-You can either use my hosted database or plug in your own.
+You have the option of using the pre-configured MySQL database or your own.

-If you want to use my hosted MySQL database, please email mplemberg@gmail.com with your IP address so that it can be granted access.
+If you wish to use the hosted MySQL database, please email mplemberg@gmail.com with your IP address so that you can be granted access.
-If you wish to use your own databse, please update the database properties in the application.properties file and set "spring.jpa.hibernate.ddl-auto" to "create"
+If you wish to use your own databse, please update the database properties in the application.properties file and set the value of "spring.jpa.hibernate.ddl-auto" to "create".

 To run the API you can either:

-1. Import into a java IDE and select run
+1. Import the "back-end/logwire-api" into a java IDE and select run
-2. Use mvn to create an executable jar, "mvn install", and run the following command in the command line "java -jar logwire-api-BETA.jar"
+2. Use mvn to create an executable jar, "mvn install", and run the following command in the command line: "java -jar logwire-api-BETA.jar"
 3. Run the provided executable jar by running the following command in the command line "java -jar logwire-api-BETA.jar"

 If you are running an executable jar, please make sure a copy the "application.properties" file is in the same directory you are running from

 # Front End Directions

-1. npm install
+1. run "npm install"
-2. Make sure API is running at http://localhost:8080, if otherwise update the API url in webpack.config.js
+2. Make sure the API is running at http://localhost:8080, if otherwise be sure to update the API url in webpack.config.js
-3. npm start
+3. run "npm start"
-4. "oooo ahhhh nice"
+4. say "oooo ahhhh nice"